rediscovered photos of the 70s hollywood skate scene

 Some of the first group I stayed with became pros really quickly, even before I finished.
 After three years, some of them were taken by companies like Quiksilver or there were t-shirt companies making money off of them.

-One of my favourite images is called Down on the Corner.
+One of my favorite images is called Down on the Corner.
 It's of a kid just skating on the street near the beach.
 He was really, really good - a lot of style.
 A few years ago, someone was looking at it and said to me, "Do you know who that is?
 That's Danny Kwok."
 He became very famous for surfing, and now he's the president of Quiksilver entertainment.

 Why did you stop shooting the scene in 1978?